pziggy3/RB101/RB101  Programming Foundations.md

     hsh = { sky: "blue", grass: "green" }
     hsh.to_a # => [[:sky, "blue"], [:grass, "green"]]
     ```

+  - Each sub-array is equivalent to a key-value pair from the initial hash.

 - Just like `Hash` has a `#to_a` method, `Array` has a `#to_h` method